-Cultural discrimination and oppression is often internalized by minority couples to negatively affect our self-perception.
 Sense of inadequacy, worthlessness, wrong-ness and inappropriateness are common concerns in LGBT community and among the clients I see in my Los Angeles clinic for individual counseling and couples therapy.
 This additional layer of baggage often contributes to challenges in same-sex relationship.
-Their partner(s) becomes the mirror of their sense of rejection and unworthiness, leading partners to turn against each other and threatening the integrity of the intimate bond.
+Their partner(s) becomes the mirror of their sense of rejection and unworthiness, leading partners to turn against each other, threatening the integrity of the intimate bond.

 Another unique challenge to same-sex couples is weakened social and familial support.
-Each relationship, just like a flower in a garden, has to be embedded in the nurturing soil of social context and familial ties.
+Each relationship is embedded in the nurturing soil of social context and familial ties.
 Often same-sex relationships are not granted same social weight as heteronormative relationships.
 Frequently same sex couples find themselves lacking the affirmation and validation of their families.
 They are faced with the task of creating the context for their relationship through weaving together their family of choice comprised of close friends.
 In a way, many same-sex relationships find themselves lacking sufficient roots to support and nurture the relationship.

 There are additional unique aspects to the same-sex relationships.
 For example, gay men are adept in structuring their relationships in numerous non-monogamous ways in order to experience more flexible and adjustable forms of unions.
 Also, gay men seem to more frequently form relationships with more significant age differences between the partners.
 At times the unique aspects of our unions also add additional dimensions of challenges in maintaining a balanced and thriving relationships.

 At this point you might wonder how can couples therapy and marriage counseling help you overcome relationship difficulties?
-What can couples expect in the process of couples therapy and what are the benefits that marriage counseling offers?
+What can couples expect in the process of couples therapy and what are the benefits of marriage counseling?

 How can Couples Therapy and Marriage Counseling help my relationship?